 An ethnically and economically diverse community is an asset for independent schools.
-To achieve it, we view our professional and financial resources as a common good.
-Tru holds the intention of making transformative education available to all children regardless of their means.
+To achieve it, Trū considers its professional and financial resources as a common good.
+We hold the intention of making transformative education available to children regardless of their means.

-Community based tuition is how we describe financial aid.
+Community based tuition is how Trū describes financial support.
 It reflects how we think about tuition; our community gives to support the education of the whole community, with the belief that our school culture and our children’s learning are enriched by a diverse set of families.

-To give you an idea of how much financial aid you might qualify for, here are some sample profiles to consider.
+To give you an idea of what tuition you might expect to pay, here are some sample historical profiles to consider.
 Of course, each family’s situation is unique, and we make no guarantee that future decisions will match the numbers below:

 Family income – $190,000